-When browsing around for a property purchase, keep in mind these facts about property valuations in Singapore.
+When browsing around for a property purchase, do also have a good foundation of how home loans work and keep in mind these facts about property valuations in Singapore.

 If you need further help with property valuations in Singapore, contact a DollarBack Mortgage Consultant.
 Our consultants can help you discover the acceptable valuation of a property much faster and more effectively than if you tried negotiating with dozens of banks or sticking to armchair research.